Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

-Compelling content and article blog ideas are not only found online – the offline realm is packed with inspo potential, too.
+Compelling content and article blog ideas are not only found online – the offline realm is packed with inspiration, too.

 1. Unravel The Myths In Your Industry

-Every niche and every industry knows some myths and misconceptions, fallacies that won’t go away and malign prejudice that
+Every niche and every industry knows some myths and misconceptions, fallacies that won’t go away.

-The reason why these articles can go down very well and be beneficial is that they can develop a sense of trust between you and your target audience.
+The reason why these articles can be beneficial is that they can develop a sense of trust between you and your target audience.

 2. Make A Predictive Article